itss-devops/katacoda-scenarios/terraform-with-nginx/tf-provider.md

 Multiple providers can be referenced in the same project.

-Also, multiple instances of a single provider can be used with "alias", for instance with multiple docker hosts or aws regions.
+Also, multiple instances of a single provider can be used with `alias`, for instance with multiple docker hosts or AWS regions.

 For more info, see [Provider documentation](https://www.terraform.io/docs/configuration/providers.html)